DigitalPhonetics/IMS-Toucan/README.md

 Parameterized wrappers around redundant code seems to be a simple solution to get the best of both worlds I believe.
 So every system that one might want to train gets its own unique training pipeline with lots of duplicate code among them.
 And every trained system gets a unique inference interface to load and use it, again with lots of shared code inbetween them.
-This ensures every model can be reproduced and loaded. test
+This ensures every model can be reproduced and loaded.

 ## Dataset Support